nicolemne/gameratings-api/README.md

 ## User Access
 Users can access the API data through https://gameratings-api-d04888e8239b.herokuapp.com/ and the corresponding URLs for each API endpoint.

 - [Games](https://gameratings-api-d04888e8239b.herokuapp.com/games/): This endpoint provides access to the games data.
-Users can add new game instances, retrieve information about various games, including details such as title, genre, platform, and ratings.
+Users can add new game instances, and retrieve information about various games, including details such as title, genre, platform, and ratings.
 - [Saved Games](https://gameratings-api-d04888e8239b.herokuapp.com/saved_games/): Users need to be logged in to view saved games.
 This endpoint allows users to save and manage their favourite games, enabling them to quickly access games they are interested in.
 - [Platforms](https://gameratings-api-d04888e8239b.herokuapp.com/platforms/): This endpoint provides information about different gaming platforms.
 Users can explore various platforms and their associated games.
 Creation and deletion of platform instances can only be performed by a superuser.
 - [Genres](https://gameratings-api-d04888e8239b.herokuapp.com/genres/): The genres endpoint allows users to retrieve information about different game genres.
 Users can filter and explore games based on their preferred genres.
 Creation and deletion of genre instances can only be performed by a superuser.